 You’ll probably also have been told those installations were made from 10,000 sq.m of plasterboard and 14 km of metal studs from the previous Biennale – the one curated by you know who.

 What Aravena has done is turn old waste into new waste and, in the process, make it represent waste as well.
 He’s also wasted his time and ours.
 The plasterboard might have been more reusable if it hadn’t been cut into tiny pieces, as might those metal studs if they hadn’t been bent.
 If this is the best the best of architecture has to offer, then sooner or later we can expect to see the aestheticization of waste as architectural ornament.
 It was sooner than I expected, for immediately outside was another example of someone arranging stuff into a pointless representation of waste.
 What does it mean?
 What does it do?
 Why did they do that?
 It’s more cutting-edge contentless content.

-Aestheticizing something by making its representation more important than the thing itself is one of architecture’s many dysfuctions stemming from the belief it’s an art.
-Arty however, is much better at aestheticising raw materials because that’s basically what it does – it takes materials and uses them to represent something independent of those materials.
+Aestheticizing something by making its representation more important than the thing itself is one of architecture’s many dysfunctions stemming from the belief it’s an art.
+Art however, is much better at aestheticising raw materials because what it does it take materials and uses them to represent something independent of those materials.
 It also adds value, albeit a highly subjective one.

 At the Prada Fondazione in Milan is an exhibition of works by Edward and Nancy Nienholz who assemble found objects into rather disturbing collages.

 This most definitely is art.
 Something new and having a different kind of value has been created.
 Their intention was never to reduce some global oversupply of disused carnival paraphenalia.
 Elsewhere at the Prada Fondazione, unwanted art is being repurposed into new art.